 My name is James Heidebrecht, the Founder of Policy Architects.
 I got into this business hoping to change the way people look at life insurance.
-It’s one of those misunderstood products out there and I created this blog to clear up the misconceptions.
+It’s one of the most misunderstood products out there and I created this blog to clear up the misconceptions.

 Clients often come to my office with very little understanding of what will happen if they pass away suddenly.
 They are also very surprised by reality when we go through a needs analysis.
 Ouch!

-This is why I want o write this article.
-Inaction devastates families and I want to help prevent that.
+This is why I want to write this article.
+Inaction devastates families and I’d like to help prevent that.